Introduction

 Parallel Structure: Disk and Half-Plane

-The two Dirichlet problems just solved exhibit a structural symmetry that goes
+The two Dirichlet problems just solved share more than terminology: in each

-\(e^{-ix\xi}\) on the line — and each mode is propagated into the interior by
+circle, continuous on the line) is damped into the interior by a factor

-a damping factor parametrized by the distance from the boundary.
-On the disk,
+parametrized by the distance from the boundary, producing a positive

-realizations of this structural pattern, differing in geometric form because
+realizations of this pattern, differing in geometric form but identical in

 A further parallel reaches back to the heat and wave equations.
 The heat